 It has great meaning to me to create photos that I feel are helping others or benefitting a cause in some way.
 Still, in order to continue to do so, I need to get paid for my work.
 It may not be as much as commercial jobs but it’s still important to be compensated so that you can sustain your business.

 This kind of photography – which witnesses the suffering of others – can be emotionally challenging.
 It’s not for everyone.

-Through these experiences, I was inspired to start my own non-profit, Faces of Hope, that supports woman and children through education and healthcare.
+Through these experiences, I was inspired to start my own non-profit, Faces of Hope, that supports women and children through education and healthcare.
 I wanted to do more than just make a photo, I wanted to make a difference.
 I help support local grass-roots organizations and then highlight their work on the website so that others may be inspired to give their support.

 While photographing the aftermath of the tsunami in Sri Lanka, I come across a man burying five family members as he read from the Koran.
 It was dusk, a milky sky, and I approached slowly while taking a photo.
 I then paused and took his hand and tell him how sorry I was for his loss.
 He looked up at me from his book.
-“Please,” he said, “Don’t forget about us.
+“Please,” he said, “Don’t forget about us.”